jletey/PoBT/README.md

 5. Weak threshold value
 6. Strong threshold value
 7. Size of each category of distances between sites
-8. Maximum plus/minus distance between sites
+8. Maximum allowed plus/minus distance between a strong and weak site

 `main.m` outputs the file `output.txt`, which contains a little about what the program is doing and important numbers the program outputs.